-In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included a review of management's assessment of the going concern basis, together with budgets and cash flow forecasts for the 12 months following the reporting date.
-This included a review for reasonableness of assumptions used to prepare the budget and consideration of the impact of COVID-19.
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included a review of management's assessment of the going concern basis, together with budgets and cash flow forecasts for the twelve months following the reporting date.
+We have reviewed all the key inputs into the cash flow forecasts, with particular emphasis on those areas of judgment and estimation uncertainty, and ensured they are appropriate and no evidence of management bias exists.
+We assessed the levels of cash available to the group and parent company post year-end and how they are sufficient to cover expected outgoing costs over the cash flow forecast period.
+We reviewed post-period end RNS announcements and discussions with management on future plans.